CC-MNNIT/proxy-settings/linux-proxy/README.md

 <hr>

-*This is script assumes you are using a debian based distribution like Ubuntu/ Kubuntu/ Linux Mint/ KDE Neon, Pop!_OS, etc. But in case you use Arch based or Centos/RHEL distribution you modify the script accordingly byreferring to [this document](linux-proxy-extras.md).*
+*This is script assumes you are using a debian based distribution like Ubuntu/ Kubuntu/ Linux Mint/ KDE Neon, Pop!_OS, etc. But in case you use Arch based or Centos/RHEL distribution you modify the script accordingly by referring to [this document](linux-proxy-extras.md).*

 <hr>